100M

 Aid Station Chart

-Learn more about each Aid Station, elevation gain and loss, cut-off times, and where drop bags and crew are allowed on course
+Learn more about each aid station, including elevation gain/loss, cut-off times, and whether drop bags and crew access are available along the course.